-Budgeted cost: £37,146
+Budgeted cost: £65,445

 Activity Evidence that supports this approach Challenge number(s) addressed To ensure high quality support for pupil premium children.
-There is an additional TA in Reception, KS1, Year 3/4 and Year 5/6 Pupil Premium Guidance iPDF.pdf (educationendowmentfoundation.org.uk) Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils.
-Using the Pupil Premium to improve teaching quality benefits all students and has a particularly positive effect on children eligible for the Pupil Premium.
-Schools can also use a tiered approach to help focus on a small number of strategies that are likely to make the biggest difference.
+There is additional support in Reception, KS1, Year 3/4 and Year 5/6 Pupil_Premium_Guidance_iPDF.pdf (educationendowmentfoundation.org.uk)Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils.
+Using the Pupil Premium to improve teaching quality benefits all students and has a particularly positive effect on children eligible for the Pupil Premium.Schools can also use a tiered approach to help focus on a small number of strategies that are likely to make the biggest difference.
 For 1-5 example, a school with high Pupil Premium funding might select two to three priorities in each category, considering the support for successful implementation that needs to be in place and how their chosen approaches work together, rather than creating a longer list of strategies that will each receive less attention.
 Embedding dialogic activities across the school curriculum.
-These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1 Talk Boost intervention for Reception and Year 1 and 2 Evidence from: Targeted Talk Boost intervention for children in Years 3, 4, 5 and 6 Literacy Trust 30 Million Word Gap project - James Hempstall STOKE speaks out Every Child a Talker I CAN - Talk Boost EEF - Improving Literacy in KS1 Develop pupils' speaking and listening skills and wider understanding of language - activities which extend pupils' spoken and receptive vocabulary EEF - Improving CLL in Early Years Prioritise the development of communication and language EEF Improving Literacy in KS2 activities that extend pupils' expressive and receptive vocabulary; collaborative learning activities where pupils can share their thought processes; pupils articulating their ideas verbally before they start writing.
+These can support pu- pils to articulate key ideas, consolidate un- derstanding and extend vocabulary There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: 1 Oral language interventions Toolkit Strand Education Endowment Foundation EEF Talk Boost intervention for Reception, Year 1 and 2 Evidence from: Targeted Talk Boost intervention for children in Years 3, 4, 5 and 6 Literacy Trust 30 Million Word Gap project - James Hempstall STOKE speaks out Every Child a Talker I CAN - Talk Boost Oracy 21 Voice 21 Oracy United Kingdom EEF - Improving Literacy in KS1 Develop pupils' speaking and listening skills and wider understanding of language - activities which extend pupils' spoken and receptive vocabulary EEF - Improving CLL in Early Years Prioritise the development of communication and language EEF Improving Literacy in KS2 activities that extend pupils' expressive and receptive vocabulary; collaborative learning activities where pupils can share their thought processes; pupils articulating their ideas verbally before they start writing.
 Alex Quigley - Closing the vocabulary gap Oxford University Press - Closing the Word Gap Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
 Phonics Bug is used to teach phonics in Early Years and KS1.
-Targeted support through Bug Club Rapid Readers and Rapid Phonics is used to support children in Year 2 - Year 6 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Bug Club Phonics is a synthetic phonics program that provides everything needed to help children succeed in early reading.
+Targeted support through Bug Club Rapid Readers and Rapid Phonics is used to support children who fall behind, do not make progress and/or who are struggling to make progress in Year 2 - Year 6 Parent/carer meetings to support how their child/ren learn how to read and supportive/practical ideas to support and develop fluency and a love of reading Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Bug Club Phonics is a synthetic phonics program that provides everything needed to help children succeed in early reading.
 It combines a comprehensive teaching program and fully decodable print books with an online reading world which includes eBooks, interactive assessments and games.
 Rapid Phonics/Rapid Readers Thousands of schools up and down the country use Rapid to help their struggling and disadvantaged children with SEN catch up in phonics and reading - and the results speak for themselves.
 An independent study by the National Foundation for Educational Research (NFER) told us that children using Rapid Reading make more than twice the normal rate of progress in reading.
 And a trial in Worcestershire found children quadrupled their expected reading progress!
-Bug Club 1, 2, 3, 4
+1, 2, 3, 4 Bug Club